Tim Sahay is Senior Policy Manager at the Green New Deal Network. He tweets here.

 A New Non-Alignment

-How developing countries are flouting Western Sanctions and playing the great powers off each other
+How developing countries are flouting Western sanctions and playing the great powers off each other

 This essay first appeared in GREEN, a journal from Groupe d’études géopolitiques.
 In March of this year, as Russia’s war in Ukraine intensified, China’s Foreign Minister Wang Yi made a trip to New Delhi to speak with his Indian counterpart…